The Sternum or Breast Bone is a long flat bone, which is enlarged about 7 cm long. It is located in the anterior median

 - Lateral border presents 2 articular facets: Upper facet articulates with the 1st costal cartilage to create primary cartilaginous joint. and Lower demifacet together with other demifacet in the body of sternum articulates with the 2nd costal cartilage.

 - Lower border articulates with all the upper end of the body of sternum to create secondary cartilaginous joint named manubriosternal joint.
 The manubrium makes a little angle with all the body at this junction referred to as sternal angle or angle of Louis.
 It is recognized by the presence of a transverse ridge on the anterior aspect of the sternum.

-The features of the body are as follows:
+The features of the body of the sternum are as follows:

 - It’s longer, narrower, and thinner compared to the manubrium and is widest at its lower end.

 - Its upper end articulates with the manubrium in the sternal angle to create manubrio sternal joint and lower end articulates with the xiphoid process to create primary cartilaginous xiphisternal joint.

 - Its anterior surface presents 3 dim transverse ridges signaling the lines of fusion of 4 small sections referred to as sternebrae.
 The anterior surface on every side gives origin to the pectoralis major muscle.

 - Its posterior surface is smooth and somewhat concave.

 - Lower part of posterior surface gives origin to sternocostalis muscle.